1242035/spree/guides/src/content/api/checkouts.md

 GET /api/v1/orders/:number.json
 ```

-Spree will select a shipping rate by default so you can advance to the `payment`
+Viauco will select a shipping rate by default so you can advance to the `payment`
 state by making this request:

 ```